mayurkawale02/My-first-Project-depo/README.md

 # My-first-Project-depo
-This is my first Git repository
+This is my first Git repository.
+Author - Mayur Kawale